Conservation & Innovation

 FOODWASTE TO RENEWABLE ENERGY

-All of The Savoy’s food waste is recycled into renewable energy through a combination of CHP and Anareobic Digestion processes – a sustainable solution which is an integral part of our carbon reduction strategy.
-Teaming up with the UK’s largest food waste contractor, PDM Group, we ensure all our organic waste is reused in a positive way and not sent to landfill.
-It is estimated the equivalent energy generated provides sufficient power to light 20% of our guest rooms.
-The Savoy also operates PDM’s oil management system, Oilsense; a solution that significantly reduces health and safety risks, improves operational efficiency and ensures that our used kitchen oil is recycled into biodiesel.
+The Savoy’s food waste is recycled into renewable energy and nutrient-rich biofertiliser and through a combination of CHP and Anaerobic Digestion processes – a sustainable solution which is an integral part of our carbon reduction strategy.
+Teaming up with ReFood UK, part of the UK’s largest food waste contractor, SARIA Ltd, we ensure all our organic waste is reused in a positive way and not sent to landfill.
+It is estimated the equivalent energy generated provides sufficient power to light some 20% of our guest rooms.
+The Savoy also operates SARIA’s oil management system, Oilsense; a solution that significantly reduces health and safety risks, improves operational efficiency and ensures that our used kitchen oil is recycled into biodiesel.

 We actively continue to source products and services from companies that endorse similar sustainable and responsible purchasing practices, standards and values.